pretix/libpretixsync/README.rst

 libpretixsync
 =============

-This is a shared library between [pretixdroid](https://github.com/pretix/pretixdroid) and [pretixdesk](https://github.com/pretix/pretixdesk).
+This is a shared library between `pretixdroid`_ and `pretixdesk`_.
 It handles all core business logic of the two applications and the synchronization primitives with the pretix server.

 Release cycle
 -------------